Enoch Kofi Adu

-Enoch Kofi Adu (born 14 September 1990) is a Ghanaian professional footballer who plays as a midfielder for Allsvenskan club Mjällby AIF.
+Enoch Kofi Adu (born 14 September 1990) is a Ghanaian professional footballer who plays as a midfielder for Finnish Ykkösliiga club EIF.

 Club career

 Early career and Nice

-Born in Kumasi, Ghana, Adu started his professional career in 2006 at local club Liberty Professionals F.C.
+Born in Kumasi, Ghana, Adu started his professional career in 2006 at the local club Liberty Professionals F.C.
 On 23 September 2008, he moved from Liberty Professionals to French Ligue 1 club OGC Nice and signed a contract extending to 2011.
 He completed the move with national teammate Abeiku Quansah.
 On 26 March 2010, Adu went for a trial at Swedish club GAIS.
-Adu later signed a contract with Danish Superliga club FC Nordsjælland on 16 July 2010.
+Adu later signed a contract with Danish Superliga club Nordsjælland on 16 July 2010.

-FC Nordsjælland
+Nordsjælland

-Adu quickly became an important player for FC Nordsjælland as he took a permanent position in the starting eleven.
-He played continuously in the league, cup and European competitions at his first season at the club.
+Adu quickly became an important player for Nordsjælland as he took a permanent position in the starting eleven.
+He played continuously in the league, cup, and European competitions during his first season at the club.
 Adu was part of the Nordsjælland squad that won the Danish Cup during the 2010–11 season, also participating in the final of the competition.
 Adu continued to be an important player for the club as they won their first league title in the 2011–12 season.
 Subsequently, the club qualified for the 2012–13 UEFA Champions League where Adu participated in all six group stage matches when Nordsjælland finished last in their group.
 Halfway through the 2012–13 season Adu transferred from Nordsjælland to Belgian Pro League club Club Brugge.